CHRISTOPHER PENNOCK

 The Christopher Pennock Genealogy lists a different daughter, Anne who died single in the 1690's.
 We don't know whether this is "Mary" or another daughter.
 We have no information on the other 2 children claimed in the article.

-At any rate the family was living near Clonmel when Joseph was born "at Killhouse"
+At any rate, the family was living near Clonmel when Joseph was born "at Killhouse"

-George Collet died in 1699.
+George Collet died in 1699 leaving his estate in America.

 In 1701 Joseph set out to claim his land inheritance from his grandfather but was captured by a French war ship.
 He was a prisoner of war in France for nearly a year.
 Finally in 1702 he settle in Philadelphia to a long very respected life.